adarwash/Web-Compiler-Beta-1.5/README.md

 Beta 1.3 - Improved the compile button and fixed small bugs.

 Beta 1.4 - Fixed the options after you compiled a code, updated codemirror to version 4.

+Beta 1.5 - In progress implementing login and a option to save code + Small bug fixes